tusharmath/react-announce-connect/README.md

 npm i react-announce-connect --save
 ```

-### Example
+### Timer example

-The following example will display the time and get updated every 100ms
+The following example will display the time and get updated every 100ms.

 ```javascript
 import {connect} from 'react-announce-connect'